Pride in McKinney

 Out of 448 American cities, Nerdwallet deemed the City of McKinney the #11 Best Place in America for First-time Homebuyers.
 NerdWallet analyzed the most recent data from the U.S. Census Bureau’s American Community Survey, online data provider NeighborhoodScout and Down Payment Resource for the 448 largest places in the U.S. by population.
 Read the article

-McKinney is the #8 Fastest-Growing City
+McKinney #8 Fastest-Growing City

 WalletHub named McKinney the #8 fastest growing city in the U.S. The analysis compared 515 U.S. cities of varying populations based on 14 key indicators.
 Criteria included population growth, unemployment rate decrease and growth in regional GDP per capita.
 Read the article

 ValuePenguin.com studied not only crime statistics but also availability and access to healthcare, cancer rates, education levels, workplace policies, female representation at the mayoral level as well as in the police force, conviction rates of offenders and income levels.
 Read the article

 McKinney #2 Best Real Estate Market

 WalletHub compared 300 U.S. cities across 16 key metrics to help prospective home buyers find the most attractive real-estate markets.
 McKinney was ranked #2.
 Data sets ranged from “median home-price appreciation” to “housing affordability” to “job growth.”
 Read the article

 McKinney was ranked #40 best city for first-time homebuyers by WalletHub.
 To determine the most favorable housing markets for first-time home buyers, WalletHub’s analysts compared 300 U.S. cities of varying sizes across three key dimensions: 1) Affordability, 2) Real-Estate Market and 3) Quality of Life.
 Read the article